TeamHypersomnia/Hypersomnia/README.md

 **I hope this project serves as a great testament to the opposite.**

-If I never embarked on this journey, I would have never made some of the interesting discoveries detailed in [Tech highlights section.](#tech-highlights)
+Had I never embarked on this journey, I would have never made some of the interesting discoveries detailed in [Tech highlights section.](#tech-highlights)
 Video game internals are just so vast and interdisciplinary that they have limitless potential for creative breakthroughs, and it is a waste to never even entertain the idea that some widely used solutions can be replaced by something absolutely ingenious.

-It is not a bad thing that game engines exist.
-If you want to be competitive writing a game without one, then you are forced to come up with a design so unique that it would be hard or impossible to do it in a commercial engine.
-This alone helps developers arrive to exceptional game ideas.

 # Quick gameplay instructions